ShivamBhosale/ShivamBhosale/README.md

 # 👋 Hello, I'm Shivam Sunil Bhosale!
 ## 🚀 About Me

 I'm a passionate full-stack web developer and a data science enthusiast currently pursuing a Masters of Applied Computing degree from the University of Windsor.
-With a strong foundation in Computer Science Engineering from SRM Institute of Science and Technology, I bring a unique skill set that bridges full-stack webdevelopment with data science/analysis.
+With a strong foundation in Computer Science Engineering from SRM Institute of Science and Technology, I bring a unique skill set that bridges full-stack web development with data science/analysis.

 In my role as a fullstack web developer, I excel in HTML, CSS, JavaScript, NodeJS, and Django to craft visually stunning and intuitive user interfaces.
 I have extensive experience working with modern front-end frameworks, including React, to create responsive and interactive web applications.